andrewplummer/Sugar/README.md

 ## Getting Started

 Sugar now has 3 modes of usage.
-Which mode is right for you depends on your use case.
+Which is right for you depends on your use case.
 Sugar still fully endorses extending prototypes, and makes it as safe as possible to do so.
-However, if you are creating a library, plugin, or **any piece of code whose end user may not be aware that prototypes are extended**, it is strongly recommended that you avoid extended mode.
+However, if you are creating a library, plugin, or **any piece of code whose end user may not be aware that prototypes are extended**, it is strongly recommended that you avoid extending.
 The decision to extend prototypes is one that should be left up to the end user.

-### Static
+### Default

 ```javascript
 Sugar.Array.sum([2,4,6]); // 12